GLIMS-RGI/rgi_user_guide/_sources/data_fields/glacier_product.md

 ### `surge_type`

 The `surge_type` attribute contains information on evidence for surging, and is based on the inventory of {cite:t}`Sevestre2015` as well as TODO.

+Visit [](attributes-stats) for global statistics of this attribute in RGI 7.0 and RGI 6.0.

 Categories: